gdsotirov/lemans24/README.md

 The project has the following requirements:

 * **MySQL** 5.7.6 or later (for generated columns support).
-MySQL 8 (for window functions used in views);
+Version 8.0.2 (for window functions used in views);
 * **Perl** 5.22 or later (modules Encode, HTML::Parser and HTML::TreeBuilder);
 * **Shell** (any version of Bash or sh).

 # Licenses

 This code and data model in this sample project is available under GPL v2 license.
 Data source is Wikipedia, so data is under CC BY-SA 3.0 license.